 Strasburg, Nationals reach record $245M, 7-year deal

-SAN DIEGO — Stephen Strasburg is returning to Washington with a record contract, and fellow free agent pitcher Gerrit Cole could be in line for an even larger payday.
+SAN DIEGO — Stephen Strasburg returned to the Washington Nationals with a record contract on the first day of the winter meetings, a deal that puts fellow free agent pitcher Gerrit Cole in position for an even larger payday.

-Strasburg and the Nationals agreed to a $245 million, seven-year contract, the first significant announcement at this week's winter meetings.
+Washington and the World Series MVP agreed to a $245 million, seven-year contact, a deal of surprising size and length for a 31-year-old right-hander with an injury filled resume.

-A 31-year-old right-hander, Strasburg agreed to a deal that is the highest for a pitcher in both total dollars and average annual value at $35 million.
-The largest contract for a pitcher had been David Price's $217 million, seven-year deal with Boston that began in 2016.
-The highest average value had been Zack Greinke's $34.4 million as part of a $206.5 million, six-year agreement with Arizona prior to the 2016 season.
+Strasburg received the highest deal for a pitcher in both total dollars and average annual value at $35 million.
+The largest contract for a pitcher had been David Price’s $217 million, seven-year deal with Boston that began in 2016.
+The highest average value had been Zack Greinke’s $34.4 million as part of a $206.5 million, six-year agreement with Arizona prior to the 2016 season.

-Strasburg's deal includes $80 million in deferred payments, with all the money paid by 2029, a person familiar with the agreement said.
-The person spoke to The Associated Press on condition of anonymity because that detail was not announced.

-The contract sets a floor for Cole, who is expected to top the records Strasburg just set.
+“For me, it was an early Christmas present,” Washington manager Dave Martinez said.
+“Just watching his whole career, to think that he’s going to end it here with the team he started with is awesome for him and his family.”

 Strasburg was drafted first overall by Washington in 2009 and has spent his entire career with the Nationals.
 He’ll stay in a rotation that also features All-Stars Max Scherzer and Patrick Corbin.